eivor9/project-command-line-inventory-app/README.md

 ```

-*Gifts must be present in your `Main Shopping List` in order be added to your `Sample Shopping Cart`*
+*Gifts must be on your `Main Shopping List` in order be added to your `Sample Shopping Cart`*

-## Removing items from your shopping lists
+## Removing from your shopping lists:

-**To remove an item from either shopping list, select `Remove from Shopping List` from the Main Menu:**
+**To remove a gift from either shopping list, select `Remove from Shopping List` from the Main Menu:**

 ```
  _ _                    _ _     _ _   _             _